AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-configure-field-order.md

 ### [Drag and drop](#tab/tabid-2)

-To reorder data fields within a data field set, you can also drag and drop a field to its desired position.
+To reorder data fields within a data field set, you can also drag and drop a field to its new position.

 **Drag and drop fields**